rovka/llvm-pass-skeleton/doc/tasks.md

     ~/llvm-pass-skeleton/build/dynamic-callgraph/libDynamicCallGraphPass.so \
     -dynamic-call-graph path/to/d.ll -S -o d-instr.ll

-    clang -lcallgraph d-instr.ll -o d
+    clang d-instr.ll -o d \
+    ~/llvm-pass-skeleton/build/utils/callgraph/libcallgraph.so \
+    -Wl,-rpath,~/llvm-pass-skeleton/build/utils/callgraph

-Notice that we now have to obtain an executable, and we also have to link `-lcallgraph` into it.
+Notice that we now have to obtain an executable, and we also have to link the `callgraph` library into it (if you install it on your system, it's enough to use `-lcallgraph`, there's no need for the `rpath` magic).
 We can obtain different dynamic call graphs from different invocations of the executable, for instance:

     ./d
     xdot callgraph.dot ; Call graph corresponding to the error path